dhach/ansible-role-pirat-tool/README.md

 [![Build Status](https://travis-ci.org/dhach/ansible-role-pirat-tool.svg?branch=master)](https://travis-ci.org/dhach/ansible-role-pirat-tool)

 This role deploys all components necessary for running the [PIRAT-Tool](http://pirat-tool.com).
 Source Code for PIRAT-Tool is available on Github: [COVID19-PIRAT](https://github.com/COVID19-PIRAT)

+Please note that this role deploys a customized software.
+You'll probably not be able to use it out-of-the-box and for your purposes.
+Instead, use this Ansible role as an easy example on how to write one yourself.

 ## Requirements